fizban99/RRunner/README.rst

 .. code-block:: R

-   writeResult <- function(tablenames) {
+   writeResult <- function(tablenames, col_names = TRUE) {
-     write_xlsx(tablenames, path = "../tmp/_ROutput_.xlsx", col_names = TRUE, format_headers = FALSE)
+     write_xlsx(tablenames, path = "../tmp/_ROutput_.xlsx", col_names = col_names, format_headers = FALSE)
    }

-This is defined in excelhelper.r and allows writing a dataframe into the output file using writexl
+This is defined in excelhelper.r and allows writing a dataframe into the output file using writexl.
+Column names are displayed by default.

-Example:
+Example when returning just one dataframe (res in the example).
+The generated sheet should be called "result":

 .. code-block:: R